-Multiple moves found harmful to poor young childrenMarch 28th, 2013 in Health /
+Multiple moves found harmful to poor young childrenMarch 28, 2013 in Medicine & Health / Health

 Poor children who move three or more times before they turn 5 have more behavior problems than their peers, according to a new study by researchers at Cornell University and the National Employment Law Project.
 The study is published in the journal Child Development.

 Moving is a fairly common experience for American families; in 2002, 6.5 percent of all children had been living in their current home for less than six months.
 Among low-income children, that number rose to 10 percent.
 In addition, in 2002, 13 percent of families above poverty moved once, but 24 percent of families below poverty moved.
 Research has shown that frequent moves are related to a range of behavioral, emotional, and school problems for adolescents.